-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 He will be joined in the operating room by Dr. Oren Tepper, a 39-year-old plastic surgeon who will reconstruct the boys' skulls and stitch their heads closed.

-He's never worked on conjoined twins before, but has participated in hundreds of cranial-facial surgeries during his career.
+He's never worked on conjoined twins before but has participated in hundreds of cranial-facial surgeries during his career.
 "This is a once-in-a-career case," Tepper says.
 "I have all the skills, all the training to be able to do this."

-About a week beforehand, Goodrich and Tepper sit in the conference room for a virtual walk through of the surgery.
-The 3D models on the table are just a small part of the technological advancements made over the last decade.
+About a week beforehand, Goodrich and Tepper sit in the conference room for a virtual walkthrough of the surgery.
+The 3-D models on the table are just a small part of the technological advancements made over the past decade.

 Three-dimensional computer images appear on a large screen.
-The visuals are piped in by a state-of-the-art company called 3D Systems.
-Goodrich talks back and forth with biomedical engineers from Colorado on speaker phone, instructing them on what he would like to see on screen.
+The visuals are piped in by a state-of-the-art company called 3-D Systems.
+Goodrich talks back and forth with biomedical engineers from Colorado on speakerphone, instructing them on what he would like to see onscreen.

 An image of the boys' conjoined skulls appears.
-Then the skulls disappear, to reveal their brain images in three dimensions.
+Then the skulls disappear to reveal their brain images in three dimensions.

 "Let's put the top brain back and take the bottom brain out," Goodrich says.